-If you only need to know one thing about Roman attitudes towards sex, it’s that they’ve given us the word “vagina” which, in Latin, translates as the sheath of one’s sword.
+If you only need to know one thing about Roman attitudes towards sex, it’s that the Romans have given us the word “vagina”, which literally translates as the sheath of one’s sword.

-Macho and militaristic, elite Roman culture revolved as much around a man’s ability to demonstrate his sexual prowess as it did around scoring political points against rivals by accusing them of a lack thereof.
-And since many of Rome’s early emperors were phenomenally unpopular with the Roman elite, and it was the elite who wrote the histories, this goes some way towards explaining why the Caesars have come down to us as templates for sexual degeneracy and sadistic cruelty (in the literature the two are often indistinguishable).
+Since many of Rome’s early emperors were phenomenally unpopular with the Roman elite, and it was the elite who wrote the histories that come down to us today, this goes a long way towards explaining why the Caesars have come down to us as templates for sexual degeneracy and sadistic cruelty (in the literature the two are often indistinguishable).

 But how much of what we think we know is true?